Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 - The Availability and Validity (AnV) protocol of Polkadot allows the network to be efficiently sharded among parachains while maintaining strong security guarantees

-- The PoV is too big to be included on-chain, validators will then produce a constant size **Candidate Block Recepeit** to represent the just validate block
+- The PoV is too big to be included on-chain, validators will then produce a constant size **Candidate Block Recepeit** to represent the just validated block

 - PoVBlock, though, can't be lost because other checks on the parachain block needs to be done